 Meditation teaches us that contentedness and presence are the true keys to happiness (even if society tries to tell us that the latest gadget is the key – it’s not).
 According to Trinlay Rinpoche, a highly regarded meditation master and philosopher who teaches all over the world, our happiness doesn’t stem from external factors or material pursuits.
 Rather, the main source of our happiness comes from within.
 When we practice meditation, our mind learns how to access the wealth of qualities that already exist within us.
 And when we are able to access our most essential qualities of goodness and compassion, we naturally give them expression in the world around us.
 And that is what meditation is used for.

 Now that you have a better sense of the how, what and why of meditation, you’re probably eager to learn more about it and start sitting.
-You’ll find lots of good material to inform your practice via the Mindworks App – Mind Talks, Daily Cup Contemplations, Guided Meditations, and much more.
+You’ll find lots of good material to inform your practice via the Mindworks Meditation Courses – Mind Talks, Daily Cup Contemplations, Guided Meditations, and much more.
 We’ve got everything you need to get you started and keep you going.